flowenol/PirrAri/README.md

 # PirrAri

-Fully web controlled RC Ferrari model.
+A fully web controlled RC Ferrari model based on rPi and Arduino with camera support.